 ‘Hash function’ means an algorithm mapping or translation of one sequence of bits into another, generally smaller, set known as “Hash Result” such that an electronic record yields the same hash result every time the algorithm is executed with the same electronic record as its input making it computationally infeasible to derive or reconstruct the original electronic record from the hash result produced by the algorithm; that two electronic records can produce the same hash result using the algorithm.

-Digital signatures are a means to ensure validity of electronic transactions however who guarantees about the authenticity that such signatures are indeed valid or not false.
-In order that the keys be secure the parties must have a high degree of confidence in the public and private keys issued.
+Digital signatures are a means to ensure the validity of electronic transactions however who guarantees about the authenticity that such signatures are indeed valid or not false.
+In order that the keys be secure, the parties must have a high degree of confidence in the public and private keys issued.
 Digital Signature is not like our handwritten signature.
 It is a jumble of letters and digits.
 It looks something like this. —–

 oDnj7awl7BwSBeW4MSG7/3NS7oZyD/AWO1Uy2ydYD4UQt/w3d6D2Ilv3L8EOr5K8Gpe5Z K5CLV+zBKwGY47n6Bpi9JCYXz5YwXj4JxTT+y8=gy5N —–

 II.
 Electronic Signature

 Electronic signature has also been dealt with under Section 3A of the IT Act, 2000.
 A subscriber can authenticate any electronic record by such electronic signature or electronic authentication technique which is considered reliable and may be specified in the Second Schedule.

 Any electronic signature or electronic authentication technique will be considered reliable if-

 - the signature creation data or the authentication data are, within the context in which they are used, linked to the signatory or , as the case may be, the authenticator and of no other person;